juergenschubert/docker-ubuntu-grafana-influxdb/Grafana dashboard/README.md

 ## streaming data dashboard
 https://github.com/juergenschubert/docker-ubuntu-grafana-influxdb

-# This is the documentation on how to import the Dashboard.
+# This is the documentation on how to import these dashboards.

 As of today, there are two types of Dashboards DataDomain - Streaming Demo